Skip to main content

 Graduate School Fellowship Fund - All students enrolled in UMD graduate programs are eligible for fellowships and awards, though doctoral students are the main recipients.
 Funds support students during different stages of a student’s doctoral program, from recruiting top applicants, to supporting summer research or research travel, to facilitating the completion of the dissertation and recognizing exceptional accomplishments.
 Small contributions can have a major impact on a student’s graduate experience.
 A contribution of $200 can fund fieldwork, data collection, travel, or an archival visit.
 Contributions of $500 to $800 can allow a graduate student to attend a professional conference and give them a chance to present their work and/or network with colleagues.
 Support in the amount of $5000 can allow a PhD student to do their own research in the summer.

-Rita B. Leahy Professional Development for Doctoral Students Fund - This fund provides support for professional development efforts in the Graduate School that help doctoral students explore career alternatives.
-This fund is used to cover travel expenses, honoraria and other expenses associated with bringing experts to campus to serve as lecturers or panelists who help doctoral students explore career opportunities and workforce expectations associated with different job sectors.
+Rita B. Leahy Ph.D.
+'89 Professional Development for Doctoral Students Fund - This fund provides support for professional development efforts in The Graduate School that help doctoral students explore diverse career pathways.
+This fund is used to cover travel expenses, honoraria and other costs associated with bringing experts to campus to serve as lecturers or panelists who help doctoral students explore career opportunities and workforce expectations associated with different job sectors.

 Graduate School International Fund – The Graduate School International Fund provides graduate students with meaningful learning, research, and professional experiences in international settings.
 Gifts to this fund support students as they participate in collaborations between faculty and international colleagues with the International Graduate Research Fellowship.
 This fund also supports programming for our international graduate student population.
 Even small contributions can have a large impact.

-To make an online gift to one of these funds, please visit http://ter.ps/givetothegs.
+To make an online gift to one of these funds, please visit The Graduate School giving page.

 University of Maryland Giving Day